-The strategic realignment of our LCAP goals for the 2024-2027 cycle represents a robust response to the variances in our results and a renewed commitment to academic excellence and student well-being.
+The strategic realignment of our LCAP goals for the 2024-2027 cycle represents a robust response to our previous shortcomings and a renewed commitment to academic excellence and student well-being.
 By focusing on specific student groups, strengthening instructional practices, and nurturing a supportive school environment, we are setting the stage for a comprehensive and inclusive educational experience that meets the diverse needs of our student population.